player-29/React_learning/README.md

-This id the repository where I keep the code while learning react
+This is the repository where I keep the code while learning react